June 25, 2024

 Nottinghamshire solar park plans could create hundreds of jobs if approved, according to the developer.
 The proposed Great North Road Solar Park near Newark is expected to generate enough clean energy to power every home in the county.
 Developer Elements Green estimates that around 400 jobs will be created during the construction phase, with an additional 60 permanent positions once the park becomes operational.

-Mark Noone, head of UK development, highlighted that the benefits of the Great North Road Solar Park extend beyond lower bills and cleaner energy.
-He emphasized the creation of numerous secure, well-paying jobs during construction, with a lasting legacy of skilled positions once the site is operational.
+Mark Noone — head of UK development — highlighted that the benefits of the Great North Road Solar Park extend beyond lower bills and cleaner energy.
+He emphasized the creation of numerous secure and well-paying jobs during construction, with a lasting legacy of skilled positions once the site is operational.

 "The Great North Road Solar Park's benefits aren't just limited to cheaper bills and greener energy," said Mark Noone.
 "Hundreds of secure, well-paid jobs will be created during construction, and the project's legacy will include scores of skilled positions once the site is operational.”